areilly111/CYD-2432S024R-Resources/README.md

 - More app ports
 - Setup instructions for new users
 - Hardware diagrams and notes
 - Additional utilities designed for low‑memory CYD boards
+- Battery module support (if anyone has this board please reach out i fried my boards BMS within hours)

 ## 🤝 Contributions